mygitishuge/crud-portfolio-example/README.md

 The idea was inspired by my employment in a retail store where the managers were terribly coordinated and their system constantly failed them.

 I realised that their system was outdated as they were using a legacy system built in C++ with minimal networking features and impossible to access from the phones ofthe managers of employees.
 Whilst this version is still in its infancy it demonstrates the underlying system necessary for such an application to work.

+Using mongodb as my database, Node.js as the programming language and mongoose driver I was able to brign my idea to reality.

+Below I have included screenshots of test results using Postman: